Engelberg/ubergraph/README.md

 ([:Artemis :Dentana :CheapAir] [:Dentana :Egglesberg :AirLux])
 ```

-A breadth-first search between two specific nodes is one of the most common types of functions, so the 3-arity version of `shortest-path` supports this use case directly.
+A breadth-first search between two specific nodes is one of the most common ways to call this function, so the 3-arity version of `shortest-path` supports this use case directly.
 The above question could also have been written as:

 ```clojure
 => (alg/shortest-path airports :Artemis :Egglesberg)